 The professor smoothed the few remaining hairs on his balding head and put a hand on his assistant’s shoulder.
-He gave a start but Dr Swindell smiled.
+This gave Matthew a start but Dr Swindell smiled at him.
 “I know it’s old news but I’m sure it’s still valid.
 It could be that with this plastic eating coral, all is not lost.”
 Excited, the professor rubbed his hands together.
 “What you’ve just told me is good news.
 Nevertheless I still have to look at it more carefully.
-Whether it’s possible or not, we still have a lot of work to do and…” Dr. Swindell stopped and stared at the young man shifting his weight from one foot to the other.
+Whether it’s possible or not, we still have a lot of work to do and…” Dr. Swindell stopped and stared at the young man who was shifting his weight from one foot to the other.
 “What is it Matt?”

 Taking in a deep breath, Matthew began, “I know all about these trawlers ploughing through those cluttered waters … scooping up strange looking creatures from the deep.
 I bet it's awful for fishermen to catch all these odd looking creatures.
 They never know what will be stuck to the propellers or in their nets.”
 At times he looked at his boss, then at the floor.
 Finally, the student took in another breath.
 “But there’s another problem.”

 Dr. Swindell passed a hand over another bald patch of his head.
 “I thought you were helping me solve problems with plastic not creating new ones,” he teased.
-His mocking tone soon changed when he saw Matthew frowning.
+His mocking tone soon changed when he saw Matthew's gloomy expression.
 “I’m glad you volunteered to assist me Matt as I have great hopes for you in the future.
 You’ll go far.”
 His eyes narrowed and added concerned,“What’s the matter?”

 “The thing is sir... once the plastic has been extracted from the water, it's replaced by salt....a-”

-Dr Swindell cut in him, confused.
+Dr Swindell cut in again, confused.
 “So the water is still harmful, right?”
 Matthew nodded.
 “So what you said earlier on wasn’t true then.”

 “No..Yes...No, no...
-You misubnderstood me, sir, “protested the young man.
+You misunderstand me, sir, “protested the young man.
 “The coral does absorb the plastic and converts it into salt... but it’s a special kind of salt.”

 The professor took off his glasses.“What do you mean?”